cmwxyz/word-rarity/README.md

 The data also contains Z-scores as an alternative standardized measure to frequency.

-Example:

 > word_rarity("the sad raconteur", type="zscore")

 Returns:

 > [('raconteur', -0.025691135878988), ('sad', 0.169619810283159), ('the', 348.9316244446038)]

-The data types and function modes can also be mixed and matched:
+The data types and function modes can also be mixed and matched.

 > word_rarity("the sad raconteur", mode="a", type="zscore")